 complex collaborations are proposed, especially those involving IP

-commercialisation, or head funding agreement terms and conditions, a more
+commercialisation, or head funding agreement terms and conditions, it is likely that you will need a more

-and the parties should involve their respective legal advisers to assist.
+detailed and tailored collaboration agreement.
+All parties should involve their respective legal advisers to assist with this.
 Please refer to the MACH Guidelines for further information.

-owner/custodian of the material/data).
+owner/custodian of the material/data.
 As per the RCH delegation of authority manual, Head of Departments can sign MTAs on behalf of RCH.
-Please note: If the PI is the Head of Department they must obtain sign off from whom they report to (i.e Executive Director).
+If the PI is the Head of Department they must obtain sign off from whom they report to - for example, the Executive Director.
 Otherwise the PI will need to obtain their Head of Department signature.